SHOULD YOU CHOOSE UNDERFLOOR HEATING?

 Stone tile floors have been used for centuries in the home; the traditional base was natural earth, but today they are usually laid on concrete that has been finished with a sand and cement screed.
 Stone tiles can be laid on timber floors, however because they are heavy you will need to ensure the structure can support the extra weight.

 Underfloor heating with stone tile flooring is growing in popularity as more people appreciate the benefits they can bring to the home and business.
-Not only is a room enhanced with underfloor heating as there aren’t any pipes or radiators, the stone tile flooring will add a touch of class to the overall appearance.
+The room is enhanced as there aren’t any pipes or radiators, the stone tile flooring will add a touch of class to the overall appearance.